Cricut Tips for beginners

 INKSCAPE is very easy to use and is very popular with Cricut users.
 I have used Inkscape many times and it is an easy-to-learn fantastic program.
 Inkscape can lag on iMac, so I usually use it on my PC instead as it works faster.

-Some will recommend “Sure cuts a lot” and “Make the cut”, which are both online design programs.
+Some will recommend “Sure Cuts a lot” and “Make the Cut, which are both online design programs.
 Make the cut, no longer supports Cricut and “sure cuts a lot only allows the upload of SVGs.
 Inkscape is the best free program for creating your own designs, as it allows for SVGs and PNGs.

 Check out Inkscape HERE